arthurperton/statamic-wordpress-users/README.md

 ## Documentation

 Using the WordPress Users addon for Statamic is easy.
 All steps can be done from the browser.
-You'll probaly won't even need to read the [instructions](DOCUMENTATION.md).
+You'll probaly won't even need to read the [instructions](https://statamic.com/addons/arthurperton/wordpress-users/docs).

 ## Requirements

-* Statamic 3
+* Statamic v3
-* PHP &gt;= 7.4
+* PHP 7.4+

 ## License
 WordPress Users is **commercial software** but has an open-source codebase.
 If you want to use it in production, you'll need to [buy a license from the Statamic Marketplace](https://statamic.com/addons/arthurperton/wordpress-users).